Holding Faith, Together

 Recorded Election Day, Tuesday, November 3

-Holding prayer in spirit and in unity, the pastoral staff of Second will offer virtual prayers throughout Election Day to anchor and to guide us.
-The prayer videos – ten in all – will steady and sustain our day as followers of Jesus Christ.
+Holding prayer in spirit and in unity, the pastoral staff of Second offered virtual prayers throughout Election Day to anchor and to guide us.
+The prayer videos – ten in all – continue to steady and sustain us as followers of Jesus Christ.

 Message from Rev. Chris Henry

 Embracing our faithful work as people of God, Rev. Chris Henry offered a message to our congregation as we moved through a new day.
 The mission of Second Presbyterian Church – to be a welcoming community of faith where Jesus Christ transforms lives – is still be our call, our work.
 And as we continue holding faith, together, we meet our nation, our world, and one another with peace, compassion, and healing – ever still.